Ethan-Zhang/mownfish/README.md

 crop had a fish mascot which face was very weird, so I named it mownfish and for my project name.

-feature
+Feature
 ==========

 * A productional code structure.
 Let you focus more on the application code not the framework it self.
 * Init your project with cmd `fishing`.
 Init your own project skeleton code which copied from mownfish, and replace everything with your project name. using one single cmd.
 * A customized log module.
 For the Tornado v2.4 have not made its own log module yet, and in production env we want a customized access log to analyze the data.
+See more details and examples from [wiki](https://github.com/Ethan-Zhang/mownfish/wiki/Log).

 Installation
 ------------